navanxt/Codewars-practice/README.md

 12. Sum of positive :
 You get an array of numbers, return the sum of all of the positives ones.
 If there is nothing to sum, the sum is default to 0.

+13. You only need one :
+You will be given an array a and a value x.
+All you need to do is check whether the provided array contains the value.
+Array can contain numbers or strings.
+X can be either.
+Return true if the array contains the value, false if not.